sree-lakshmi-n/frontend-mentor/todo-app/README-template.md

 # Frontend Mentor - Todo app solution

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents